nerves-project/nerves/guides/introduction/getting-started.md

 MIX_TARGET=rpi0_2 mix firmware
 ```

+Nerves automatically downloads the compilers and other tools needed to create the firmware.
+Downloads are cached in `~/.nerves` or under `$XDG_DATA_HOME/nerves` if you have that set.

-After a couple minutes at most, you should see the following message:
+After a couple minutes, you should see the following message:

 ```plain
 Firmware built successfully! 🎉